Martin Harrison (American football)

-Martin Allen Harrison (born September 20, 1967) is a former American football defensive end who played ten seasons in the National Football League for the San Francisco 49ers, the Minnesota Vikings, and the Seattle Seahawks.
-He played college football for the University of Washington.
+Martin Allen Harrison (born September 20, 1967) is an American former professional football player who was a defensive end for 10 seasons in the National Football League (NFL) with the San Francisco 49ers, the Minnesota Vikings, and the Seattle Seahawks.
+He played college football for the Washington Huskies.
 Harrison attended Newport High School in Bellevue, Washington and was a multiple letter winner in both football and track and field.
 In 1983, when he was 15 years old, he placed sixth in the national AAU Junior Olympics in the decathlon.

 He received a Bachelor of Arts degree from the University of Washington.